 Born in Sydney into a family of musicians, Golden is the grandson of internationally renowned jazz trumpeter Bob Barnard.
 He studied classical piano from a young age and was exposed to a wide variety of music through his mother’s vast record collection.
 He has a Bachelor of Music in jazz performance and has studied with Australian pianists including Alister Spence and Matt McMahon and international artists including Gerald Clayton, Lage Lund and Aaron Parks.

-From 2010-2016 Casey led a trio featuring bassist Bill Williams and drummer Ed Rodrigues, performing widely and ‘crafting a tightly spun dynamic where the lines between head and improvisation are constantly blurred’ (All About Jazz).
-The trio released three albums together: Outliers; Live at Bennetts Lane; and Miniature, and received high critical praise for their unique aesthetic and strong connection as a band - ‘It is rare that a musical vision is so complete, and completely of its own world.’
+Besides his solo projects, Casey has played in a collaborative trio with drummer Ed Rodrigues and bassist Bill Williams for many years, performing widely and ‘crafting a tightly spun dynamic where the lines between head and improvisation are constantly blurred’ (All About Jazz).
+They have released a total of seven albums together (as both States of Chaos and Casey Golden Trio) and have received consistent high critical praise for their unique aesthetic and strong connection as a band - ‘It is rare that a musical vision is so complete, and completely of its own world.’
 (Australianjazz.net).
+They provided the soundtrack for the short film Beneath the Stigma (SBS On Demand) with their performance featured in the film.

 Besides his work in jazz and improvised music, Casey and his brother Beau Golden make up the future electronic/production duo This Week in the Universe.
-With a shared love for 1980s film music and vintage synths, their music has ranged from other-worldly instrumental sci-fi to collaborations with some of Australia’s leading pop artists.
-They are featured on Daniel Johns' ARIA No.1 album FutureNever (2022) as writers and producers of several tracks.
+With a shared love for 1980s film music and vintage synths, they have collaborated with artists including Odette, MonoNeon, David Binney and Wallace and are featured on Daniel Johns' ARIA No.1 album FutureNever (2022) as writers and producers of several tracks.
 They also contributed music for the hit podcast Who is Daniel Johns?, the upcoming short film What if the FutureNever happened? and created an exclusive remix for the Past, Present and FutureNever exhibition in Melbourne.